AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/view-only-projects.md

 You can share projects as read-only to recipients through the [share functionality](share-projects.md).
 Recipients placed in the **[!UICONTROL Read only]** role will receive a more limited project experience.

-This may be desired if you are sharing a project to users that are less familiar with your organization's data structure, Analysis Workspace or Customer Journey Analytics generally, but you still want them to consume data and insights in a safe environment.
+This may be desired if you are sharing a project to users that are less familiar with your organization's data structure, Analysis Workspace or Adobe Analytics generally, but you still want them to consume data and insights in a safe environment.

 ![Share as read-only](assets/read-only-project-sender.png)